 Willmar veterans home clears House bonding bill

-ST. PAUL -- A proposal to build a 90-bed nursing home in Willmar for veterans with mental illness cleared the Minnesota House on Monday.
+ST. PAUL - A proposal to build a 90-bed nursing home in Willmar for veterans with mental illness cleared the Minnesota House today.

 As part of the $200 million bonding bill, $5 million was included for the Willmar veterans home.